MinecraftForge/MinecraftForge/install/README-MinecraftForge.txt

 have MCP installed before running install.cmd/sh as Forge will download it for you.

-Just start the install.cmd/.sh, MCForge will install itself into the proper locations and copy all needed files, as well as modifying the needed baseclasses.
+Just start the install.cmd/.sh, MCForge will install itself into the proper locations and copy all needed files, as well as modifying the needed base classes.

-Forge also includes a snapshot of the MCP mapings, this may not be the current version of the mapings.
-But you must use the provided mapings in order for the patch files to work together.
+Forge also includes a snapshot of the MCP mappings, this may not be the current version of the mappings.
+But you must use the provided mappings in order for the patch files to work together.

 Requirements:
-  You must ahve a JDK installed and accessible, there is a big in java 1.6_21 that causes compile errors, just update your jdk to fix them.
+  You must have a JDK installed and accessible, there is a bug in java 1.6_21 that causes compile errors, just update your jdk to fix them.

 For Mac users: